30 AWESOME Things To Do at Lake Louise in Summer

 Stay in a Cozy Cabin

 While staying on Lake Louise is fantastic, we prefer to get a bit off the beaten path and stay at a cozy Banff cabin instead.
-Baker Creek Mountain cabins along the Bow Valley Parkway are our absolute favorite place in Banff.
+Baker Creek Mountain cabins along the Bow Valley Parkway are our absolute favorite place to stay in all of Banff.

 Visit Herbert Lake

-Herbert Lake is a small Banff lake just off the Icefields Parkway not long after you pass the park gates leaving the TransCanada highway.
-Its location and the fact that it’s not considered a highlight in Banff means the lake remains fairly quiet throughout the summer.
-It is just 7.4 km away from Lake Louise.
+Herbert Lake is a small Banff lake just off the Icefields Parkway.
+Not long after passing the park gates, leaving the TransCanada Highway 7.4 km away from Lake Louise, you’ll reach this surreal place.
+Its location and the fact that it’s not considered a highlight in Banff mean the lake remains fairly quiet throughout the summer.

 Visit Bow and Peyto Lakes

 Keep venturing up the Parkway for two more fantastic lakes.
 Bow Lake is just 38.7 km (30 minutes) away from Lake Louise and is a brilliant blue lake that sees far fewer crowds.
-You can even hike to Bow Glacier Falls if you are up for an adventure!
+You can even hike to one of the most beautiful waterfalls in Banff, Bow Glacier Falls, if you are up for an adventure!

-Another famous lake is Peyto Lake, 45 km from Lake Louise.
-It’s a short walk up to the viewpoint, and once you reach this area, you will not be disappointed.
+Another famous lake a bit further is Peyto Lake, 45 km from Lake Louise.
+It’s a short 10-minute walk up to the viewpoint, and once you reach this area, you will not be disappointed.

-Our recommendations for the best place to stay in Lake Louise in summer
+Our recommendations for the best place to stay in Lake Louise.

 Lake Louise Tours

-If you don’t want to deal with the headache of parking or dealing with the shuttles there are a few tours that operate at Lake Louise.
+If you don’t want to deal with the headache of parking or the shuttles in the summer, there are a few tours at Lake Louise.
 Many of these also include Moraine Lake, which is great if you are dying to see both lakes (which you likely are!)

 Plan Your Trip to the Canadian Rockies